-Remember that brokers take a percentage of profit from each load as a fee for their services.
-Most brokers charge between 15% and 25% for each load.
-That might seem like a lot, but the fees are often worth it if it means avoiding idle time.
+Brokers take a percentage of profit from each load as a fee for their services.
+Most brokers charge between 15% and 25% per load.

 3. Contract with a dispatching service.

-Dispatchers might manage your schedule directly or reach out to you when they receive a call for truck services.
-There are two ways to work with dispatchers: You can hire your own or use a dispatching service.
+There are two ways to work with dispatchers: Hire your own or use a dispatching service.

-Hiring a dispatcher internally only makes sense if you operate multiple trucks under your authority, and you need someone to manage multiple drivers at once.
-If you’re on your own, it may make more sense to work with a dispatching service.
+Hiring a dispatcher internally is beneficial if you operate multiple trucks under your authority, and need someone to manage multiple drivers at once.
+If you’re on your own, working with a dispatching service may make more sense.

 4. Source directly from local shippers.